 Use a good antivirus app

 A good antivirus should be able to pick up on the keylogger’s activity and quarantine it.
 This will protect your phone from further snooping.
 It’s also recommended you regularly run scans for malware.
-Get the CyberGhost Security Suite and never worry about viruses ever gain.

 Reset your phone to factory settings